ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 Noah-MP has been implemented in the UFS via the :term:`CCPP` physics package and is currently being tested for operational use in GFSv17 and RRFS v2.
 Additionally, the UFS Weather Model now contains a Noah-MP land component.
 Noah-MP has also been used operationally in the NOAA National Water Model (NWM) since 2016.
-Details about the model's physical parameterizations can be found in :cite:t:`NiuEtAl2011` (2011).
+Details about the model's physical parameterizations can be found in :cite:t:`NiuEtAl2011` (2011), and a full description of the model is available in the `Community Noah-MP Land Surface Modeling System Technical Description Version 5.0 <https://opensky.ucar.edu/islandora/object/technotes:599>`_.

 Disclaimer
 *************